When Do Seniors Need Rehabilitation Therapy?

 Belleville Senior Care You Can Trust

-We hope that our guide to senior rehabilitation has helped you in your search for the care your loved one truly needs.
+We hope that our guide to senior rehabilitation and the various types of rehabilitation therapy has helped you in your search for the care your loved one truly needs.
 At St. Paul’s Senior Community, we know you’re sure to have more questions.
 Even if your loved one doesn’t receive care through our community, we want to be a resource you can rely on.

 Located conveniently near you, St. Paul’s Senior Community is a consistent care partner to seniors and their families.
 We stand ready to support you and your loved ones through any upcoming surgical procedures, injury recovery or other health concerns.
 To get more information, please contact us.
 Our team is always here to help.